MICKLEHAM CHORAL SOCIETY

 In November we have a Remembrance Day Concert in which the choral society is joined by other local musicians.
 This is followed by a Christmas Carol Party in December.

-A large part of our year is taken up with preparation for involvement in the Leith Hill Festival and we end the year with a themed Summer Concert.
-See our 'Recent Concerts' page for past themes.
+In January we start preparing for our performance in the Leith Hill Festival and we end the year with a themed Summer Concert.
+See the 'History of MCS' page for recent concerts.

 The Society meets on a Thursday evening at 8:00pm in Mickleham Village Hall from September to the end of June.